ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-However, the data structure itself is not the complete story.
-`Validation` intentionally does not have an instance of any `Monad`,
-restricting itself to success-biased versions of:

 Namun, struktur data tersebut tidak mewakili cerita yang melatar-
 belakanginya. `Validation` memang dimaksudkan untuk tidak memiliki
 instans dari `Monad` dan membatasi dirinya berdasarkan versi